Investors seek business fundamentals in innovative natural products brands

 “It will really accelerate Lotus Foods’ growth and positive impact by deepening investments along its value chain, from sourcing to new global rice cultivation to growing and diversifying its customer and consumer base,” said Burke.

-David Guendelman, Do Good Capital’s CFO and founder, said the investment speaks to Lotus Foods’ historic commitment to its business goals.
+David Guendelman, founder of Do Good CFO, said the investment speaks to Lotus Foods’ historic commitment to its business goals.

 “The lesson for other brands in the natural and organics industry is that to build a sustainable business that stands the test of time you need to focus on building a profitable and cash-flow-positive business, rather than growing the top line while burning a lot of cash,” he said.
 “Lotus was very careful over the years to raise as little money as possible and to only take money from investors with aligned values.
 So in that sense, while Lotus received the investment now, nearly 30 years went into making Lotus an `overnight’ success story.”